 • Check for potential sources of contamination and physical dangers such as chemicals, kennels, pastures, livestock operations, septic system within 100 ft radius.

-For more information see: http://www.twdb.texas.gov/groundwater/data/doc/Well_Water_Testing.pdf
+For more information on water well testing see: http://www.twdb.texas.gov/groundwater/data/doc/Well_Water_Testing.pdf

 Contact me anytime with questions! -Jonathan jonathan@dooleyinspections.com